-We have a great team in place for you, led by our two Executive Chefs, Chef Arvy Dumbrys and Chef Arnold Williams.
-They are assisted across campus by our Sous Chef in Conley’s and our Sous Chef for The Asbury and The Hillside.
+We have a great team in place for you, led by our two Executive Chefs, Chef Arnold Williams and Chef Sean Frye.
+They are assisted across campus by our Sous Chefs, Melissa Reagan and Michael Croft.

 We love constructive feedback so we can continually improve your dining experience.
 We encourage residents and families to use the kiosks found in each location, or please speak with the Dining Room Manager or Supervisor.